percwg/perc-wg/double/draft-ietf-perc-double.md

 * M: Marker bit is present
 * B: Value of marker bit

-In particular, an all-zero OHB (0x00) indicates that there have been no modifications from the original header.
+In particular, an all-zero OHB config octet (0x00) indicates that there have been no modifications from the original header.

 # RTP Operations